-- changes to work activities or the way that you organise them, including the introduction of new equipment; - alterations to the building, including the internal layout; - · substantial changes to furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire-detection systems and alarm systems, life safety sprinklers or ventilation systems; - significant changes to type and quantities and/or method of storage of goods; - · a significant increase in the number of people present; and

-· the presence of people with some form of disability.
+- changes to work activities or the way that you organise them, including the introduction of new equipment; - · alterations to the building, including the internal layout; - substantial changes to furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire-detection and alarm systems, life safety sprinklers or ventilation systems; - significant problems reported by staff or residents; - a significant increase in the number of people present; - the presence of people with some different or specific form of disability; and - changes in staff ratios.